GerritCodeReview/plugins_code-owners/resources/Documentation/validation.md

 time a change is submitted.
 If enabled, on submit we repeat the exact same validation that was done on upload.
 This means, all visibility checks will be done from the perspective of the uploader.

+## <a id="skipCodeOwnerConfigValidationOnDemand">Skip code owner config validation on demand

+By setting the `--code-owners~skip-validation` push option it is possible to skip the code owner config validation on push.

+Using this push option requires the calling user to have to `Can Skip Code Owner Config Validation` global capability.
+Host administrators have this capability implicitly assigned via the `Administrate Server` global capability.

+**NOTE:** Using this option only makes sense if the [code owner config validation on submit](config.html#pluginCodeOwnersEnableValidationOnSubmit) is disabled, as otherwise it's not possible to submit the created change (using the push option only skips the validation for the push, but not for the submission of the change).

 ### <a id="codeOwnerConfigFileChecks">Validation checks for code owner config files